macieklamberski/frontkit/README.md

 ### styles

-Place for CSS and SCSS files.
-SCSS files are compiled to regular CSS files with [libsass](https://github.com/sass/node-sass).
+Place for CSS, SCSS and Sass files.
+SCSS and Sass files are compiled to regular CSS files with [libsass](https://github.com/sass/node-sass).
 You can use wildcard to import all the files from given directory:

 ```css
 @import 'blocks/*' // Will import all the files in the blocks folder.